luna-negra/luna-negra.github.io/_posts/linux/basic usage/2024-07-31-understand-CA-and-certificate.md

 ![img.png](../../../assets/imgs/linux/basic%20usage/understand-ca-and-certificate/img22.png)

 <p>
-Also, call the website info with call from another linux, I can not get the information because the host can not trust the server's public key.
+Also, call the website info with 'curl' command from another linux, I can not get the information because the host can not trust the server's public key.
 </p>